ovaistariq/xb-mgr/README.md

    -    SUPER
 + mysql_password - This is the password for the MySQL user
 + ssh_user - This is the SSH user that will be used to connect from manager-host to remote-host and from remote-host to manager-host.
 This user must be able to perform operations on the MySQL datadir at remote-host, and must also be able to perform operations on the directory on manager-host where backups will be stored
++ ssh_private_key_file - This is the path to the SSH private key file that will be used to connect the remote-host to/from manager-host
 + backup_manager_host - The IP of the manager-host
 + remote_backup_cmd - xb-mgr installs a helper script on the remote host to aid in the backup process.
 This config option specifies the location where this helper script should be installed
 + root_dir - The root directory of xb-mgr install, for example if xb-mgr is installed in /usr/local/backup-manager, then the root_dir will be /usr/local/backup-manager